-OregonASK is sending out policy updates every Friday in the spring of 2017, to keep us all aware of changes and happenings on the state and national level.
+OregonASK will be sending out policy updates once a month for the remainder of 2017, to keep us all aware of changes and happenings on the state and national level.
 Click here to subscribe.
 You may also find out more about OregonASK Policy work HERE.

 Archived Policy Update Emails:

 Every Student Succeeds Act (ESSA)

 The Every Student Succeeds Act (ESSA) is the new K-12 federal education law, which reauthorizes the Elementary and Secondary Education Act and replaces No Child Left Behind.
 ESSA was signed into law in 2015 and will be phased in over the next few years.
 The law aims to increase local input and flexible decision making based on what communities and states need.
 Ensuring all students have access to a quality education—inside and outside the classroom—is one of ESSA’s key goals.

 This new law provides tremendous opportunities to secure resources for afterschool and summer programs across Oregon.
 Download this ESSA One Page outline that summarizes the opportunities to support youth through afterschool, summer and informal STEM learning.
 Whether you are a parent, program provider or community advocate, see how the new ESSA act may impact you and how you can get engaged in the advocating for youth in your community.